 Heat Factor.

 Mild.
 This recipe isn't spicy or hot when using bell peppers only for stuffed bell pepper soup or stuffed green pepper soup.
-However, it can be Medium-Hot with the habaneros added in, though you can easily adjust the heat.
+However, it can be Medium-Hot with habaneros or other spicy added in, or other spicy seasonings.

 Check Out Some My Popular Stuffed Peppers and Soups Recipes